arzuino/spotify-visualizer/README.md

 # spotispy

-Display currently playing album art from Spotify using their [web API](https://developer.spotify.com/web-api/).
+Visualizes the currently playing track with the album cover art from Spotify using their [web API](https://developer.spotify.com/web-api/).

-## This fork

-Differences in this fork:
+This is a fork of the (unmaintained?) [spotispy](https://github.com/tma02/spotispy) repository.
+I decided to update it and changed the following to suit my use case better:

--   Uses the web API through the [spotify-web-api-node](https://www.npmjs.com/package/spotify-web-api-node) package
+-   Use the ("new") web API through [spotify-web-api-node](https://www.npmjs.com/package/spotify-web-api-node) instead of scraping Spotify (which might get your account banned)
--   Displays a progress bar at the bottom (possible thanks to the usage of the new API)
+-   Smooth progress bar at the bottom (possible thanks to the usage of the new API)
--   You have to generate the oauth refresh token on your own
+-   You now have to generate the oauth refresh token on your own (see below), which makes the code easier to maintain
--   It does not display the album name seperately because the cover does include it most times
+-   Album name is no longer displayed because it's often included on the cover art anyways

+The visuals (CSS) were kept mostly as is because they were looking great, especially the faded background!

 ## How it looks like

 ![screenshot](res/demo.png)

-_Due to limitations in the Spotify API, the max album art size is 600x600._

 ## How to install